 During this course, students select the proper data analytic models, complete their dissertation proposals, secure all three members of their dissertation committee, and schedule.
-Finally, they conduct the defense of their dissertation proposals which includes an oral presentation of their research project in a PowerPoint presentation.
+Finally, they conduct a practice run of the defense of their dissertation proposals which includes an oral presentation of their research project in a PowerPoint presentation.